 The following view is along the horizontal from a point at the mid height of the UTD.
 It shows the whole gleba looking along the access paths.
 The UTD's rounded hyperboloidic form gives it a pleasing æsthetic appearance and its aerodynamic shape vastly reduces its vulnerability to strong winds, hurricanes, typhoons and tornadoes.

 In a landshare-based society, there is a practical advantage - if not necessity - for being able to move to different landshare locations throughout one's lifetime.
 For this reason, I propose that, in this alternative world, homes should be essentially vehicular.
 They must be able to relocate easily.
 They don't need to move frequently.
 Nor do they need to travel at great speed.
 Preferably, such a home should, for the duration of a move, become some form of airborne vehicle that can move easily and safely under its own power and guidance, with the ability to avoid collisions with fixed obstacles and other airborne vehicles.
 At least, it should be light enough to be transportable by helicopter.

-Each of the spaces [9 octagons and 4 squares] within the UTD accommodates a specific activity or function as discussed in my previous essay: Activity-Based Design.
+Each of the spaces [9 octagons and 4 squares] within the UTD accommodates a specific activity or function as discussed in my previous essay on Activity-Based Design.